 Was your home country also affected by the Cold War?
 Brainstorm a few facts you know about the U.S. and your home country at that time.

 Science Fiction

-Because of the fast technological development, humans suddenly were thinking about the possibility of entering outer space and traveling to the moon, to other planets, even to the stars.
+Because of the fast development of technology, Americans suddenly were thinking about the possibility of entering outer space and travelling to the moon, to other planets, even to the stars.
 This changed the imagination of everyday people.
 A new kind of writing developed: science fiction.
 This was fiction that told stories that were only possible with technology that was different from the world of that time.
 Many stories were about space travel.
-Other common topics were robots and atomic bombs.
+Other common topics were robots, aliens and atomic bombs.